hirasso/thumbhash-placeholders/readme.md

 # ThumbHash Placeholders

-**Generate image placeholders of WordPress images for smoother lazyloading. 🎨**
+**A WordPress plugin to generate image placeholders for smoother lazyloading 🎨**

 ## How it works